Opening a Food Business

 - Complete finish schedules for each room including floors, walls, ceilings and coved juncture bases.

 According to Section 1-104.11 of the Wisconsin Food Code any establishment can apply for a modification or waiver that allows that establishment an exemption from strictly following what is written in the food code.
-When an establishment wants to operate outside the food code limits the Department may approve a modification for that establishment if the Department is provided with satisfactory proof that the grant of a variance will not jeopardize the public's health, safety, or welfare.
+When an establishment wants to operate outside the food code limits the department may approve a modification for that establishment if the Wisconsin Department of Agriculutre Trade and Consumer Protection (DATCP) is provided with satisfactory proof that the grant of a variance will not jeopardize the public's health, safety, or welfare.
 The request for a modification or waiver of requirements should be submitted in writing to the Milwaukee Health Department for review of the documents.
-The Milwaukee Health Department will review and forward it to the State with recommendations for approval or disapproval.
+The Milwaukee Health Department will review and forward it to DATCP State with recommendations for approval or disapproval.
 If approved the Milwaukee Health Department shall keep a copy on file and will review yearly with operator.

-Documentation justifying a proposed modification or waiver shall include the following:
+Documentation justifying a proposed modification or waiver shall be on a form provided by the department and include the following:

 - A statement of the proposed variance citing the relevant chapter section numbers of the Wisconsin Food Code